NewsRx/xBaseJ/README.md

 These are required to be able to create DBFs that can be read by Visual Foxpro 9/Sedna without having to jump through special hoops.

+Additionally several of the field setters have been made "null safe".

 -

 This project can easily be used with Gradle, Maven, SBT, and Leiningen: https://jitpack.io/#NewsRxTech/xBaseJ/